fabioo29/physio-motion-transfer/readme.md

 ## Introduction

 This repository contains the original implementation of the Physio Motion Transfer: **"A shape-aware retargeting approach to transfer human motion and appearance in monocular videos for physiotherapy purposes"**.
-This method uses four main components to get to the final result where the user will see his body animated with movements that they never did.
+This method uses five main components to get to the final result where the user will see his body animated with movements that they never did.

 ## Overall